Is your bird critically ill or recovering from surgery? If yes, you may need to set up a cage specifically designed to cater to his needs.

 - How to keep sick birds warm

-- How to disinfect avian cages to prevent infection and spread of bacteria
+- How to disinfect avian cages to prevent infection and the spread of bacteria

 So, without further ado, let’s dig in!

 A bird hospital cage doesn’t have to be expensive or complicated.
 You just need to get the size, materials, and accessibility features right and prepare the following materials.

 - Smooth-sided cage